-Contact us with any questions or become part of the Fuller DMin learning community and apply by January 10, 2014!
+Contact us with any questions or become part of the Fuller DMin learning community and apply by the extended deadline of March 10, 2014!

 The same group of students will meet together over three years for two-week intensive learning seminars with a preset curriculum focused around ministry leadership in Asian contexts.
 Students will also participate in an independent study based on the Eagles Leadership Conference and complete a contextually-applied doctoral ministry project.
 (Pending WASC and ATS approval)

 The Mission of the Church in Asian Contexts with Dr. Scott Sunquist

 This course begins with a historical survey of Christian mission in Asia, looking at the various Asian social and religious contexts, and then looks at the variety of responses to Christian mission.
 In the final section, 20th century social, political, and religious movements will be looked at in relation to the missionary outreach of both Western and Asian missionaries.
 Comparative studies will help to highlight the different approaches as well as the variety of responses to the Christian message.

 Developing Missional Churches in Asian Contexts with Dr. Jim Gustafson